bursonic/driveMalta/Cars/Vulnerable road users.md

 1. Tap the horn in case they are hard of hearing
 2. **Be patient and allow them to cross in their own time**
 3. Rev the engine to let them know that you are waiting
 4. Wave them across so they know that you have seen them

+###4612 - CARS6.25

+You are following a motorcyclist on an uneven and bumpy road.
+You should:

+1. Stop and wave them across the road
+2. Speed up to get past them quickly
+3. Expect them to wait for you to pass
+4. **Be careful they may misjudge your speed**

+###4613 - CARS6.26

+You are following a motorcyclist on an uneven road.
+You should:

+1. Allow the same room as normal because motorcyclists are not affected by road surfaces
+2. Overtake immediately
+3. **Allow extra room in case they swerve to avoid pot-holes**
+4. Allow less room to ensure that you can be seen in their mirrors

 ###4328  - CARS6.27

-You should NEVER attempt to overtake a cyclist:
+You should never attempt to overtake a cyclist:

 1. **Just before you turn left**
 2. On a dual carriageway